 The retina is the posterior layer of the eye and it transforms the light and images entering the eye into nerve signals that are sent to the brain.
-Retinal detachment occurs when the neurosensory retina (the layer where the light sensitive cells are located) separates from the pigmentary epithelium, and liquid accumulates in the space between them.
-This means nutrition and blood flow to the neurosensory retina is cut off, which can, on occasion, lead to an irreversible loss of vision.
+Retinal detachment occurs when the neurosensory retina (the layer where the light sensitive cells are located) separates from the pigmentary epithelium and liquid accumulates in the space between them.
+This means nutrition and blood flow to the neurosensory retina is cut off, which can, on occasions, lead to an irreversible loss of vision.

 Retinal detachment risk factors

 - A personal or family history of retinal detachment

 - A case history of ocular contusion injury, trauma or complicated cataract surgery

 It has an incidence rate of 1 in 15,000 and can occur at any age.

 The symptoms of retinal detachment are very varied and may coexist in the same patient.

 When they appear or suddenly get larger compared to pre-existing ones.

 Especially if they are repetitive or appear in the same area of the visual field.

 Appearance of a dark curtain that appears gradually and covers the eyesight.